kevinlin/ai-sdlc-playbook/prompt-library/product/example-product-requirements-input.md

 ```
-I'm writing a governance checklist app for Defra governance project tracking.
+I'm writing a governance checklist app for governance project tracking.
 Here are the features of the app:

 - This tool allows projects to track their governance process through a unified checklist, composed of multiple governance workflows, each with their own checklist items.
 - There can be multiple governance workflows of checklist items, such as a main governance flow, then sub-flows depending on what part of the business you're delivering for.